munificent/craftinginterpreters/book/compiling-expressions.md

 ^code emit-constant

-First, we add the value to the constant table, then we emit an `OP_CONST` instruction that pushes it onto the stack at runtime.
+First, we add the value to the constant table, then we emit an `OP_CONSTANT` instruction that pushes it onto the stack at runtime.
 To insert an entry in the constant table, we rely on: